open-runtimes/open-runtimes/runtimes/php-8.0/README.md

 require 'vendor/autoload.php';
 ```

 - The default entrypoint is `index.php`.
-If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.php`.
+If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable during build, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.php`.

 ## Authors